rdancer/fhe/README.md

 # Fully Homomorphic Encryption

-*[Edit 2023: To my knowledge, this was the first public implementation of a Fully Homomorphic Encryption scheme.]*
+*[To my knowledge, this was the first public implementation of a Fully Homomorphic Encryption scheme.]*

 ## Overview